Taliban kill mastermind of suicide bombing at Kabul airport

-WASHINGTON (AP) — A ground assault by the Taliban killed the Islamic State militant who spearheaded the August 2021 suicide bombing at the Kabul airport that left 13 U.S. troops and about 170 Afghans dead during the chaotic U.S. withdrawal from Afghanistan, U.S. officials said Tuesday.
+WASHINGTON (AP) — A ground assault by the Taliban killed the Islamic State militant who spearheaded the August 2021 suicide bombing at the Kabul airport that left 13 U.S. troops and about 170 Afghans dead during the chaotic U.S. withdrawal from Afghanistan, U.S. officials said.

-But in the past few days, U.S. intelligence confirmed “with high confidence” that the Islamic State leader had been killed, a senior administration official said.
+But in the past few days, U.S. intelligence confirmed “with high confidence” that the Islamic State leader had been killed, a senior administration official said Tuesday.
 The officials spoke on condition of anonymity to discuss intelligence matters.

 Late Tuesday night, Pentagon press secretary Brig.
 Gen. Patrick Ryder issued a statement confirming that the plotter had been killed by the Taliban.
 “The United States was not involved in this operation,” Ryder said.